 ‘A Sonnet Saluting Lady Snow’ and Other Poetry by Mike Scheidemann The Society November 15, 2013 Beauty, Culture, Poetry 1 Comment A Sonnet Saluting Lady Snow Snow is a rainfall in frozen repose; Rainbow rich in hues, delicate its shape After lightning strikes; its thunder echoes.
 There is still tension in each crystal flake.
 Snow rings down, a chintzy, folding curtain, On worlds still steeped in a dark translucence.
 It makes an endless, crystal clear pattern.
 Sifting through as nature shows her essence.
 Snow is a noble lady’s soul, so bold As she confronts the price of her command.
 The cutting edge of its own driving cold.
 It fashions from her being, her high demand.
 The feminine sculpts out her radiant face, A woman’s world because men know their place.
 A Snake in All Our Eden Man once moved through his world bright as the sun.
 His mate reclined, remotely calm, at one With the valley anointed by its streams; Where predators shared shade with trembling beams.
 Eyes pierced through carpets of winged-seeded cones.
 They dropped like fruit; alluring as gem stones.
 She trailed silver lines, pursuing her whims.
 The earth was her loom, the apple of her sins.
 She disarmed angels with a burning flare.
 Snake hypnotized all with a pointed stare.
 She had sought out her Eve; her soul sister; Darkness was arraigned with a strange power.
 Like a knife that pierced the world’s own center Reptile beckoned woman and imbued her With wickedness; she stirred new restlessness.
 Man and mate bowed before a new conscience.
 What might have been their Eden was ensnared By new desires.
 Beneath dark skies they fled.
 They sought out and sucked deep with quenchless breaths, Abandoned until the day of their deaths.
 Mike Scheidemann published four anthologies and was President of Voices; The Israel English Poetry Assoc. for 17 years.
 He was also senior coordinator of two international poetry conferences in Israel, one sponsored by UNESCO.
 Featured Image: “Morning Snow” by Jeremy Sams.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response Bruce Dale Wise November 29, 2013 Jeremy Sams’ Morning Snow The winter, leafless forest, bathed in a purple glow, beside a winding stream, is coppery in hue, in Jeremy Sams’ quiet painting Morning Snow.
 What is there not ideal from his point of view?
 Above, the white sky filters through the woodland trees, so thin and narrow rising, wriggling, real and true, their twiggy branches hovering above the stream, and covered with a sprinkling of finest snow.
 It is so still there doesn’t seem to be a breeze.
 The light reflected in the smoothe, but running, flow of water shows those trunks, white ripples, and sun’s gold, all crossed by fallen branches of some time ago.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.